rahulrai-in/thcloudblog/blog/content/post/IoT Edge Device Monitoring and Management with Azure Durable Entities Functions - Part 1.md

 ## Source Code

-The source code for the application is available on my GitHub repository.
+The source code of the application is available on my GitHub repository.

 {{< sourceCode src="https://github.com/rahulrai-in/MeltingBoiler" >}}